Importance of Incident Reporting

 What Might a Security Incident Look Like?

-From social engineering scams to improperly collected personal data, there are many risks that every organization faces.
+From social engineering scams to improperly collected personal data, the importance of incident reporting lies in the many risks that every organization faces.
 Any one of them could bring negative effects to the company or even to specific employees.

 While many companies do institute protective systems like firewalls, secure networks, and even VPNs, those defenses can only do so much in an era of continual, sophisticated attacks.
 Here are some examples of what a security incident might look like, both in the cyber and physical realms:

 These can take many forms and can span a variety of electronic devices and platforms.
 Be careful when using laptops, mobile or removable devices, unknown networks, and even cloud platforms where so many of today’s files are stored and shared.
-Some of the most common types of cyber incidents and attacks include:
+Some of the most common types of cyber incidents and attacks that reiterate the importance of incident reporting include:

 - Emailing sensitive data to unauthorized people, within or outside of the organization